LumaRay/test-hash/README.md

 | 3\*8+4 / 1\*8   | mem over   |          |
 | 3\*8+4 / 1\*8-4 |            | mem over |
 | 3\*8+5 / 1\*8   | mem over   |          |

+## Conclusion

+I have highlighted the best key lookup performance for the languages on 32'000'000 key dataset.

+Actually I'm amazed how well go performs, even its native map implementation, and actually I would give it the 1st place in these tests, while с would get the 2nd.

+Meanwhile it is highly possible that the models here are far from being well optimized, so the real rating can be absolutely different.